8 Tips on How to Resolve Your Layout Dilemma

 Well, obviously you are not living in a cave.
 That is fact number one.
 Fact number two is not to worry – you can get around this layout dilemma with some simple rules to follow.

-1. It is called centering or focalising.
+1. It is called centering or focalizing.
 Don’t concentrate on the wall space, but rather the furniture.

-Place the furniture as close as possible to the centre of the room and by doing so you are creating a specific space for seating and getting cosy.
+Place the furniture as close as possible to the center of the room and by doing so you are creating a specific space for seating and getting cozy.
 It will create a natural flow of foot traffic in and out of the room.